 1 .
 Do not push or shove your way through crowds to get to the front of a show.
 Either get there early or just stay where you are when you arrive

-2. Do not allow your kids to hang on railings, chains, or invade others personal space while in line for a ride.
-No explanation needed.
+2. Do not allow your kids to hang on railings or chains, or invade others’ personal space while in line for a ride.
+No explanation is needed.

-3. Do not use your stroller or motorized wheel chair to to pummel people out of your way.
+3. Do not use your stroller or motorized wheelchair to pummel people out of your way.
 There is nothing more irritating than having your heels trampled by someone behind you with a stroller.
 We all have somewhere to be and we need our feet to get us there.

 4. Do not scream at your children (or spouse) in public.
-No matter how quite you think you are when scolding your family member, someone hears it.
-No one wants their magic interrupted with that kind of negativity.
+No matter how quiet you think you are when scolding your family member, someone hears it.
+No one wants their magic interrupted by that kind of negativity.

 5. Do not stand in front of children during a parade.
 They are only little once.
 If you see a child trying to watch the parade, take a step back & allow them to experience the parade with an unobstructed view.